ellak-monades-aristeias/simbug/java-definitions/src/gr/aua/simbug/examples/hello_world/README.md

   c) for each player the overal score is updated following the formula: score=prev_score+rank

-3. The game finishes after 10 turns
+3. The game finishes after some turns